 - CEO statement introducing the vision and drivers behind the sustainability report;

-- The business model and structure of corporate governance are presented.
+- The business model and structure of corporate governance presented.

 - Sustainability context, a type of SWOT analysis that describes what is going on in the market and industry;

-- Based on a SWOT analysis, an impact assessment can be carried out to identify the organisation’s main negative impacts and business risks (along with indicators to measure progress);
+- Based on a SWOT analysis, an impact assessment can be carried out to identify the organization’s main negative impacts and business risks (along with indicators to measure progress);

-- Determine the organisation’s key stakeholders and the issues that are most important to them;
+- Determine the organization’s key stakeholders and the issues that are most important to them;

 - Performance review overtime where progress over time is shared – via crucial indicators and metrics;

 - Some interesting stories and illustrations of how sustainability strategies make employees more motivated to work, investors are more willing to invest, or NGOs collaborate on strategic projects;

 As previously stated, a sustainability report is beneficial for various parties, especially companies seeking investors.
 Likewise, investors want to know how far the company progresses and performs well.
 In terms of achieving goals, here are the advantages of sustainability reports.